Drug Evaluation Committee 2016-32 Addition of required data items for case report forms

 Question

-If the items to be included in the case report form are sufficiently legible in the clinical trial protocol, a sample of the case report form is no longer required as a document to be submitted to the head of the investigational site, so no sample was submitted for the initial Clinical Trial Review Committee review.
+If the items to be included in the case report form were sufficiently legible in the clinical trial protocol, a sample of the case report form was no longer required as a document to be submitted to the Investigator Site Chairperson, so no sample was submitted for review by the initial Clinical Trial Review Committee.
 The sponsor suddenly requested us to fill in the EDC page since it was added to the EDC page.
 Therefore, the addition of the new form was not approved by the review committee and was not notified to the CRC in advance.
-When we inquired about the fact that the addition of the additional form had not been reviewed, we were told that "the study protocol states that 'a supplementary case report may be required for adverse events and abnormal laboratory values reported or confirmed during the study period,' and that the CRC was not required to review the additional form.
-The response was, "A review to the Clinical Trial Review Committee is not required.
+When we inquired about the fact that the addition of the additional form had not been reviewed, we were told that "the study protocol states that 'a supplemental case report may be required for adverse events and abnormal laboratory values reported or confirmed during the study period', and therefore, a review by the study review committee is necessary.
+The response was, "Since the clinical trial protocol states that 'a supplemental case report may be required for adverse events and laboratory abnormalities reported or confirmed during the clinical trial period,' review by the investigational review committee is not necessary.

 Is the additional pages in the EDC not part of the review process?